Triumph Dolomite: Dolomite Sprint

-Although the Dolomite proved to be refined and rapid, competitors such as the BMW 2002 had a performance advantage which was costing Triumph dearly, both in terms of sales and prestige.
+Although the Dolomite proved to be refined and rapid, competitors such as the BMW 2002 had a performance advantage which was costing Triumph both sales and prestige.
 To remedy this, Triumph unveiled the Dolomite Sprint in June 1973, although the launch had been delayed by a year; it had been due to go on sale in 1972.

 "A higher-powered development of the slant-four would provide the perfect engine to compete more effectively in motor sport.
 In response to this brief, Spen King’s team devised a plan to extract more power.
 With co-operation from Harry Mundy and the Engineers at Coventry Climax, a 16-valve cylinder head was designed", with all of the valves being actuated using a single camshaft rather than the more conventional DOHC arrangement.
 The capacity was also increased to 1998 cc, and combined with bigger carburettors the output was upped to 122 lbft at 4,500 rpm and 127 bhp at 5,700 rpm.
 This represented a significant power increase over the smaller 1850 cc variant.

 The engine was expected to make 135bhp, and factory test engines were producing 150bhp.
 Hence, it was initially intended to be named the 'Dolomite 135'.
 This was changed to 'Dolomite Sprint' and published reasons vary.
 One oft-repeated rumour is that production lines could not guarantee 135bhp.
 However according to Matthew Vale, it was during development that Triumph switched to measuring power from imperial(SAE) to metric(DIN), which calculated outputs approximately 5 per cent lower.
-In this case 135bhp SAE is 127bhp DIN.
+In this case 135 bhp SAE is 127 bhp DIN.

 As a result of the use of this engine, the Dolomite Sprint has been claimed to be "the world's first mass-produced multi-valve car".
 While other multi-valve engines (notably the Lotus 907) were produced in volume, they were not used in mass production vehicles until after the introduction of the Dolomite Sprint.
 The design of the cylinder head won a British Design Council award in 1974.